 Our Plan

-We are in the beginning stages of starting a new church in Oregon City for the sake of our neighbors and the good of Oregon City.
-Now is the perfect time for you to get involved.
+New Life Church recently planted a new church in Oregon City for the sake of their neighbors and the good of Oregon City.

-At the start of this journey, we are meeting midweek in small communities called “Life Groups,” and at other New Life Church campuses on Sunday mornings.
-When these life groups grow and multiply, we will be able to begin Sunday gatherings in Oregon City (contact us if you would like to learn more about Life Groups).
-Community and neighborhood events will be a regular occurrence (subscribe if you would like to receive invitations to these events).
+At the start of this journey, New Life Oregon City began by meeting midweek in small communities called “Life Groups,” and at other New Life Church campuses on Sunday mornings.
+When these life groups grew and multiplied, regular Sunday gatherings began at a small ballet studio in Oregon City.

 New Life Church Structure